Azure/bicep-registry-modules/avm/res/network/network-manager/README.md

 ### Parameter: `description`

-A description of the network manager.
+A description of the Network Manager.

 - Required: No
 - Type: string